Modular structure in labour networks reveals skill basins: Literature

 \subsection{Modelling growth paths}

+Regions are dependent on what they know.
+This is the fundamental tenet on which a large literature is based originating in the pioneering ideas of \citet{nelson1982}, and followed more recently by a surge in both conceptual and empirical contributions spearheaded by \citet{hidalgo2007} and \citet{frenken2007theoretical} amongst others.
+Much of this literature speaks of evolutionary 'branching' of economic activities \citep{frenken2007theoretical, essletzbichler2015relatedness}, whereby regions accumulate capabilities as workers learn on the job and then use this know-how to diversify into new economic activities in a path dependent manner.

-Here we wish to the contribute to the literature on the determinants of employment growth, and specifically the role of industry relatedness (e.g., the presence of industries that share existing skills) as proposed by \citet{frenken2007, hausmann2007}.
-In order to model development paths for a region, it has been common to predict the entry of new industries or the growth of industry-specific employment using metrics based on the size or concentration of local employment in 'related industries' \citep{neffke2013skill, hausmann2014}.
-This captures the level of available relevant capabilities in the local economy.
-This `related diversification' literature has probed a wide range of questions around local growth paths, including employment and export growth (\citealp{hausmann2007, hausmann2014}), firm and sector entry (\citealp{neffke2011regions, neffke2013skill}) and technological change (\citealp{boschma2015relatedness, rigby2015technological, essletzbichler2015relatedness}).
+In order to model development paths for a region, it has been common to predict the entry of new industries or the growth of industry-specific employment using metrics based on the size or concentration of local employment in 'related industries' \citep{neffke2013skill, hausmann2021implied}.
+This type of metric captures the level of available relevant capabilities in the local economy.
+This `related diversification' literature has probed a wide range of questions around local growth paths, including employment and export growth (\citealp{hidalgo2007, hausmann2021implied}), firm and sector entry (\citealp{neffke2011regions, neffke2013skill}) and technological change (\citealp{boschma2015relatedness, rigby2015technological}).

 While some of these studies are agnostic as to the precise \textit{type} of capability overlap that connects related industries, either by design or lack of data, a growing literature aims to more precisely identify and measure different types of relatedness.
-In one example, a framework proposed by \cite{ellison2010causes} has enabled researchers to disentangle the relationship between a more general capability overlap measured via industry co-location and three distinct capability channels: customer-supplier sharing, knowledge sharing and labour pooling.
-Deploying this framework, using data on US manufacturing and services industries from 1910 to 2010, \citet{coloc} suggest that the customer/supplier channel has decreased in relative importance compared to the labour pooling channel over time, and that the labour channel is particularly potent for services industries. \citet{o2019unravelling} extended this work to look at the relative importance of each channel for industry clusters, showing that co-location patterns of complex services are more heavily associated with skill-based linkages.
+In one example, a framework proposed by \citet{ellison2010causes} has enabled researchers to disentangle the relationship between a more general capability overlap measured via industry co-location and three distinct capability channels: customer-supplier sharing, knowledge sharing and labour pooling.
+Deploying this framework, using data on US manufacturing and services industries from 1910 to 2010, \citet{coloc} suggest that the customer/supplier channel has decreased in relative importance compared to the labour pooling channel over time, and that the labour channel is particularly potent for services industries. \citet{o2021unravelling} extended this work to look at the relative importance of each channel for industry clusters, showing that co-location patterns of complex services are more heavily associated with skill-based linkages.